Henry Hustwaite

-Henry Hustwaite (born 20 July 2004) is an Australian rules footballer who plays for the Hawthorn Football Club in the Australian Football League (AFL).
+Henry Hustwaite (born 20 July 2004) is an Australian rules footballer who most recently played for the Hawthorn Football Club in the Australian Football League (AFL).

 Early career

 Hustwaite is a left footer who played for Rosebud juniors.
 At 18 he had a growth spurt where he added 10 cm in height and 10 kg in weight, this improved his chances of getting drafted.
 He was invited to train with the Dandenong Stingrays.
 He played twelve games with the Stingrays in 2022 and earned a Vic Country selection in the 2022 National Championships.